Alconera130/Automatic-Pick-and-Place-Ferromagnet-Sorter/README.md

 ## Some Things to Note

-This project is purely alpha, as further changes and improvements will be frequently done.
+This project is in its alpha stage, as further changes and improvements will be frequently done.